ds4es/doc/source/working_environment.rst

 To contribute on a Sphinx documentation
 ---------------------------------------

-Install Sphinx and the most commonly used Sphinx theme
+Install the Sphinx package and the most commonly used Sphinx theme.

 .. code-block:: default

-	pip install Sphinx
+	pip install sphinx
 	pip install sphinx-rtd-theme